-The selected audited consolidated financial information of the Group as of and for the financial years ended 31 December 2019, 2020 and 2021 have been derived from the Financial Statements included in this Offering Circular which have been audited by KPMG LLP, and should be read together with the Financial Statements and the notes thereto.
+The selected audited consolidated financial information of the Group as of and for the financial years ended 31 December 2019, 2020 and 2021 have been derived from the Audited Financial Statements included in this Offering Circular which have been audited by KPMG LLP, and should be read together with the Audited Financial Statements and the notes thereto.
+The selected unaudited consolidated financial information of the Group for the six-month period ended 30 June 2021 and 2022 has been derived from the Unaudited Interim Financial Statements included in this Offering Circular and should be read together with the Unaudited Interim Financial Statements and the notes thereto.

 The Group's financial statements are reported in U.S. dollars.
-The Group's consolidated financial statements for the financial years ended 31 December 2019, 2020 and 2021 contained in this Offering Circular have been prepared and presented in accordance with SFRS(1).
+The Group's consolidated financial statements for the financial years ended 31 December 2019, 2020 and 2021 and the six months ended 30 June 2021 and 2022 contained in this Offering Circular have been prepared and presented in accordance with SFRS(I).